Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 The most interesting part of this to me is how the act of writing forced me to grapple with the subject matter more deeply.
 There's a version of this story where I Frankenstein some pieces of code together and the site works about the same as it does now.
 But sitting down to explain the blog's evaolution forced me to solidify my thoughts and ultimately meant that I understand the different elements much better than I would have otherwise.

-My secocond big takeaway is to always stick to the assignment brief.
+My second big takeaway is to always stick to the assignment brief.
 While the motivation for choosing this path was to explore some new aspects of documentation, I made a mistake in getting too sidetracked by non-essential features.
 It took me a couple of hours to backtrack those changes and make sure the tags and comments worked together.

+Github Pages and Jekyll are powerful blogging tools and a really interesting community has developed around it.
+Since writing this I've noticed some of it's calling cards in other blogs, like [in the source for https://idratherbewriting.com/](https://github.com/tomjoht/tomjoht.github.io)

 The Continuous Integration &#8308; aspect of building Github Pages is really interesting, and I've only just scratched the surface.
 Definitely something I will keep building on beyond this assignment!